Micro-Sensys/samples-doc_telidtransponders_android/README.md

 * Android device to debug/deploy the sample code.
 You will need one of the following:
 	* Any Android device with Bluetooth, to use one of our Bluetooth RFID reader
 	* One of our supported industry Android devices, to use one of our RFID reader modules
-* Micro-Sensys RFID reader (either Bluetooth or module) with appropriate script running
+* Micro-Sensys RFID reader (either Bluetooth or module)
 * TELID®200 sensor transponders

 ## Implementation